 WALDO, Wis. – “Some men see things as they are and ask why.
 I dream of things that never were and ask why not?”

-That quote from Robert Kennedy rings true for Tom Kestell, and it was a key point in his remarks when honored by the Dairy Shrine as 2017 Distinguished Dairy Cattle Breeder during World Dairy Expo.
+That quote from Robert Kennedy rings true for Tom Kestell, and it was a key point in his remarks when he and his wife Gin were honored by the National Dairy Shrine as 2017 Distinguished Dairy Cattle Breeder during World Dairy Expo.
 That same year, Holstein USA recognized the Kestells as Holstein Elite Breeders.

 Colleagues call Tom “the E.F.
 Hutton of dairy” because when Tom has something to say about cows, people listen.

 A team builder with vision, determination and an eye for cattle, it is Tom’s humble commitment to excellence that put Ever-Green-View on the map with genetics sold to over 30 countries, and thousands visiting the farm each year, including van loads from South America, Europe and Asia at Expo time.